MicrosoftDocs/well-architected/well-architected/oracle-iaas/review-design-principles.md

 The first cost-optimization opportunity is set during the right-size assessment.
 This helps you avoid overprovisioning your infrastructure.
 Frequent increases in Azure hardware capability provide regular opportunities for Oracle workloads to optimize costs, eliminate waste, and improve technology.

-To align Azure and your Oracle workload, we recommend creating a plan for each Oracle workload.
+To align your Oracle workload with Azure, we recommend creating a plan for each Oracle workload.
 The plan should contain the objectives and motivations for the workload.
 Organizational objectives and investment priorities should drive cost-optimization initiatives for your database, application platform, and data platform.
-Your Recovery Point Objectives (RPOs), Recovery Time Objectives (RTOs), and uptime requirements can lead to significant cost optimization options.
+Your recovery point objectives (RPOs), recovery time objectives (RTOs), and uptime requirements can lead to significant cost-optimization options.

 ## Performance efficiency

-Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
+Performance efficiency is the ability of your workload to efficiently scale to meet the demands placed on it by users.

 Oracle on Azure IaaS has components that are distributed across various Azure services.
 These components are the capacity-planning targets for your application servers and database-sizing choices.
 This includes load-balancing configurations for even traffic distribution and Oracle-native solutions, like Oracle Data Guard for fast-start failover database setups.